Tips and Tricks

 The Event Supplies List is a great punch list of items you will want to bring with you to your event.
 It is good to pack your supplies and check your inventory during the week leading up to your event in case items need to be ordered or purchased.
 In many cases, larger items such as easels and flip charts are provided by the venue manager (Campus Center or Customer Service), and waters for the podium are arranged through the caterer.

 The Name Tag Template has been created and should be used for guests who are attending a university event.
 The name tags should be printed on Avery template #5392.
+On the template are suggested font sizes and layouts for names, titles and organizations.

 Tips and Tricks